mzc796/marionette_onos/README.md

     on Mininet terminal:

     ```mininet>h1 ping h2```

+    On the UI, click Menu->Network->Hosts, we will find h1 and h2.
 18. Host Discovery on UIs

-    on UIs, hit the button 'H', and the hosts will show up.
+    On Topology GUI, hit the button 'H', and the hosts will show up.
 For details, see https://pica8-fs.atlassian.net/wiki/spaces/PicOS433sp/pages/4063290/ovs-ofctl+add-flow+bridge+flow.
-19. Correct Shortest Path Routing
+20. Correct Shortest Path Routing
 Please notice that the shortest path between h1 and h2 is sw1->sw4->sw5

 ## Marionette Attack